 Here are some of the best houseplants to grow.

 Ficus lyrata is a pricey plant that can be a little fickle – it has a habit of dropping its leaves if it’s not happy.
 This could be due to dry air, under- or overwatering, under- or over feeding, or sudden changes in temperature.
 Once you have found the right place for it – a bright spot, out of direct sun, in a warm room – leave it there, as it doesn’t like being moved.
 Wipe the leaves to keep them free of dust.

 Swiss cheese plant

-A 1970s favourite, Monstera deliciosa is making a comeback.
+A 1970s favourite, Monstera deliciosa has stood the test of time and remains a popular houseplant.
 Give it plenty of space, in a bright or lightly shaded spot.
 Look out for unusual variegated varieties or those with holes within the leaves – Monstera obliqua.
 Wipe the leaves to keep them glossy and free of dust.